linky/picamera/README.md

-Raspberry Pi 3 application for writing videos on SD-card
+Raspberry Pi 3 video recorder

 How to use:
 * `pip3 install picamera`